JamesSkemp/words/content/post/review-dlo-jam-jacket-with-cord-management-for-the-80-gb-ipod-classic-(black).md

 +++
-title = "Review: DLO Jam Jacket with Cord Management for the 80 GB iPod classic (Black)" summary = "On January 5th, I purchased a DLO Jam Jacket with Cord Management for the 80 GB iPod classic.
+title = "Review: DLO Jam Jacket with Cord Management for the 80 GB iPod classic (Black)" description = "On January 5th, I purchased a DLO Jam Jacket with Cord Management for the 80 GB iPod classic.
 Here's the review, about one month later. [slnet0514:45ca6fb2-c944-4606-b1a1-8d35a0516749]" draft = false comments = true date = "2008-02-10T11:10:00-06:00"